Lusztig Correspondence and Howe Correspondence for Finite Reductive Dual Pairs: Unipotent Characters

-where $\langle,\rangle\colon\cals_{Z,1}\times\cals_Z\rightarrow\bff_2$ is given by $\langle\Lambda_N,\Lambda_M\rangle=|N\cap M|\pmod 2$. \end{prop} Proposition~\ref{0901} means that we have decompositions
+where $\langle,\rangle\colon\cals_{Z,1}\times\cals_Z\rightarrow\bfF_2$ is given by $\langle\Lambda_N,\Lambda_M\rangle=|N\cap M|\pmod 2$. \end{prop} Proposition~\ref{0901} means that we have decompositions

-where $Z$ runs over all special symbols of rank $n$ and defect $1$, $\calv(G)_Z$ is the span of $\{\,\rho_\Lambda\mid\Lambda\in\cals_Z\,\}$ and $\calv(G)^\sharp_Z$ is the span of $\{\,R_\Sigma\mid\Sigma\in\cals_{Z,1}\,\}$.
+where $Z$ runs over all special symbols of rank $n$ and defect $1$, $\calv(G)_Z$ is the span of $\{\,\rho_\Lambda\mid\Lambda\in\cals_Z\,\}$ and $\calv(G)^\sharp_Z$ is the span of $\{\,R^\bfG_\Sigma\mid\Sigma\in\cals_{Z,1}\,\}$.

-Let $Z$ be a special symbol of defect $1$ and degree $d$.
+Now we recall the concept of ``\emph{cells}'' by Lusztig in \cite{lg-symplectic}, \cite{lg-orthogonal} (see also \cite{pan-finite-unipotent} \S 4.3, \S 4.4).
+Let $Z$ be a special symbol of defect $1$, and let $d=\deg(Z)$.
 An \emph{arrangement} of $Z_\rmI$ is a partition $\Phi$ of the $2d+1$ singles in $Z_\rmI$ into $d$ (disjoint) pairs and one isolated element such that each pair contains one element in the first row and one element in the second row of $Z_\rmI$.
 A set $\Psi$ of some pairs (possibly empty) in $\Phi$ is called a \emph{subset of pairs} of $\Phi$ and is denoted by $\Psi\leq\Phi$.
 For a subset of pairs $\Psi$ of an arrangement $\Phi$, we define